About the Journal

 Articles from Research

-Content Guidelines: Manuscripts submitted to Articles from Research should be theoretically-grounded and/or research-based analyses relevant to the Journal’s Orienting Commitments and Intentions.
-The methodological framework and analyses should be robust, situated, and engaged as ethical and political decisions representative of the authors’ approach to generating knowledge.
-Articles from Research should work to unsettle taken-for-granted conceptions of childhoods and might speculate toward crafting alternative, more just possibilities for childhood studies both in Canada and internationally.
-The Editors emphasize that manuscripts utilizing research approaches in apolitical, instrumental, or universalizable ways; or that do not employ critical literature in their interpretation of data; or wherein authors do not confront the epistemological politics and consequences of their research process might not be appropriate for publication in Journal of Childhood Studies
+Content Guidelines: Manuscripts submitted to Articles from Research should be theoretically-grounded and/or research-based analyses relevant to the Journal’s Focus, Scope, and Content Guidelines.
+Manuscripts that utilize theoretical approaches, methodologies, data, and/or concepts in apolitical, instrumental, or universalizable ways or that do not confront the epistemological politics and consequences of the research and/or conceptual process employed in the article might not be appropriate for publication in Journal of Childhood Studies

-Peer Review Process: Articles from Research undergo a review by the Editors and then, if appropriate, a double anonymized peer-review process.
-Articles are evaluated by well-regarded reviewers for subject matter, quality/depth of analysis, appropriateness for publication in JCS, and writing style/organization.
+Peer Review Process: Articles from Research undergo an initial review by the Editors and then, if appropriate, a double anonymized peer-review process with two peer reviewers.
+Articles are evaluated by well-regarded reviewers for subject matter, timeliness and context, connection to extant literature, character/depth of analysis, appropriateness for publication in JCS, and writing style/organization.
 Reviews are then evaluated by the Editors, collated, and shared with authors alongside specific recommendations for revisions.
-Authors are expected to provide a summary of how the reviewers’ comments were addressed when submitting their revised manuscripts.
+Authors are asked to provide a summary of how the reviewers’ comments were addressed when submitting their revised manuscripts.
 Revised manuscripts may be subject to an additional peer review before a publication decision is made.

 Ideas from Practice

-Peer Review Process: Journal of Childhood Studies uses a non-anonymized peer review process to evaluate submissions to Ideas from Practice.
-Manuscripts in this section are initially evaluated by the editors, and authors are then paired with a ‘critical friend’ who will work with the author to prepare the submission for publication.
+Peer Review Process: Submissions to Ideas from Practice participate in a non-anonymized peer review process.
+Manuscripts are initially evaluated by the editors, and authors are then paired with a ‘critical friend’ who will work with the author to prepare the submission for publication.
 Reviewers will work collaboratively with the author to address issues of subject matter, applicability to practice, critical thinking, and writing style/organization.
 Authors and reviewers are expected to communicate via email during this process.
-The editors will then evaluate revised manuscripts a final time.
+After concluding this collaborative review process, Editors will evaluate revised manuscripts a final time before a publication decision is made.

 Reviews of Books and Resources

-Content Guidelines: Book reviews should respond to the journal’s Orienting Commitments and Intentions.
+Content Guidelines: Book reviews should engage with the Journal’s Focus, Scope, and Content Guidelines and with the format outlined below.
 The Editors also welcome reviews that put two or three books in conversation or that think with “resources” created for use by those working with children.
-It is strongly encouraged for authors to engage the book/resource critically, ethically, and politically, to attend to how the piece enacts epistemological politics, and to carefully consider the situatedness of the book/resource.
-Through this process, we invite authors to articulate a generous but rigorous review that both analyses the book/resource and puts the book/resource to work in imagining alternative futures for childhood studies.
+Authors of Reviews of Books and Resources articulate a rigorous, critically-informed, generous, and collective-sustaining review that both analyses the book/resource and puts the book/resource to work in imagining alternative futures for childhood studies.

 • Provide an overview of the reviewed book/resource